-We had the pleasure of speaking with Doug Smith, co-founder and executive vice president of Anaplan, valued at $8 billion in 2019.
+We had the pleasure of speaking with Doug Smith, co-founder and executive vice president of Anaplan, valued at $8 billion in 2019, and COR’s most recent investor, which makes us very excited!.
 He also serves as a senior consultant at Silver Lake, a well-known investment group that has helped companies such as Twitter, Airbnb and GoDaddy.

 Doug has a distinguished career managing and directing technology software companies, and because of that background, we believe he is the right person to explain how to scale a company, and the keys to investment rounds.

 Describing Anaplan’s function is not a complex matter: a planning and management software, located in the cloud, that allows realistic models to be made and all of a user’s databases to be managed in a unified manner.
 What may be more difficult to understand is how it went from 0 to $8 billion in less than a decade.

 In order to get into that question we must travel to England in 2008.
 Smith and Michael Gould worked at A. Datum, under Guy Haddleton as CEO.
 The founding trio was looking for an answer to a problem that plagued many: the time lost between databases and obsolete analog processes.
 The solution crystallized in Gould’s model, supported by an initial investment by Haddleton, and advice from Smith.

 In 2009 Anaplan was already based in the United States, and began its first round of seed capital investment, where $5 million was raised by Doug’s acquaintances, Silver Lake colleagues, Guy’s New Zealand neighbors and London groups.
 It took two years of product development before it was launched.
 Their first customer was a Slack partner.
 By 2011 they already had a large and select portfolio of clients such as McAfee, SalesForce and Pandora.
 At the same time, they continued with the entry of series A investors, with a high return on investment.